New Business Questions

-A. A fence permit must be obtained from the Building Inspection Division prior to installation.
-It shall be unlawful for any person to install or cause to be installed, or to permit any person to install a fence, or to make any alterations, additions or changes to a fence, without first having procured a permit to do so from the Building Official.
+A: A fence permit must be obtained from the Building Inspection Division prior to installation.
+It shall be unlawful for any person to install or cause to be installed, or to permit any person to install a fence, or to make any alterations, additions or changes to a fence, without first having procured a permit from the Building Inspections Division.
 Notwithstanding the foregoing, a permit shall not be required for alterations, additions or changes if repairs do not exceed sixteen (16) linear feet of the area of the fence over a twelve (12) month period

 Q: What are the retaining wall requirements?

 A: Retaining wall requirements are covered under section R404.4 of the 2015 International Residential Code and 1807.2 of the 2015 International Building Code.

 -Retaining walls less than forty-eight (48) inches in height measured from the bottom of the footing to the top of the wall that are not supporting a surcharge do not require a permit.

 -Retaining walls over forty-eight (48) inches in height measured from the bottom of the footing to the top of the wall require a permit and must be designed by a registered design professional.

 Retaining walls up to forty-eight (48) inches in height are not required to be designed by a registered design professional as the most common manufacturers and products used in retaining walls (pave stone for example) have designs and charts available in their technical resources online.
 If the applicant shows a design using unusual materials that are outside of code (railroad ties or bags of concrete spiked in place, for example) then an engineer sealed structural letter would be required at the final inspection.

 Q: Is a permit required for foundation repair?